gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmDoNotTrackUserGroup.md

 You can specify a group that contains individual users, or nested groups.
 The email address must be a valid group email address that already exists in the organization.

-Note: Global administrators can always track the activities of these members, when they sign in to the document tracking site by using the Admin icon.
+Note: Global administrators can always track the activities of these members.

 ```yaml